comparisonApril 1, 2026

 The Bottom Line

 For new buyers: get the P2S.
-At the same $549 price, every upgrade is pure upside — quick-swap nozzles, better camera, improved cooling, and the option for an AMS that dries filament.
+The extra $100 over the P1S buys upgrades that are all pure upside, quick-swap nozzles, better camera, improved cooling, and the option for an AMS that dries filament.
 There is no reason to buy a new P1S at full price when the P2S exists.
 For P1S owners: the upgrade is worth it if you regularly change nozzles, want AI failure detection, or plan to buy the AMS 2 Pro for its drying capability.
-If you print mostly PLA with a 0.4mm nozzle and your P1S works fine, there is no urgent reason to switch — your P1S will serve you well for years to come.
+If you print mostly PLA with a 0.4mm nozzle and your P1S works fine, there is no urgent reason to switch, your P1S will serve you well for years to come.
 The P2S doesn't make the P1S obsolete for existing owners; it just makes it a harder recommendation for new buyers.

 Related Articles